the4kgamer/EzyFTP/README.md

 # NOT READY

 the reason I have put a repo up for this is so I can have all my progress documented, and so I guess my friends can view the code.. the project is NOT ready yet, I am constantly adding new features.
-The idea of the FTP is so it will allow 1 click instalations of resources/plugins onto your FiveM (gta 5 RP) server.
+The idea of the FTP is to teach me Java.

 # EzyFTP
 an easy to use, FTP client